Get in touch

 4. Custom UTM Parameter-Based Personalisation

-Strategy: UTM parameters are tags that marketers add to the end of a URL to track campaign performance.
+Strategy: UTM parameters are tags that marketers add to the end of a URL to track campaign performance, allowing you to personalize content based on user interactions.
 Adding custom UTM parameters to your marketing campaigns lets you track every user who arrives on your website through that campaign.

 When a user arrives through a campaign link with UTM parameters, the content on your website will be personalised to align with that campaign.
 You can customise parts of your landing page content to incorporate the exact search term the user uses before clicking on your ad.
 This way, your website can provide a direct and personalised answer to the user’s question.